klekkala/klekkala.github.io/_pages/home.md

 <img style="margin-top:4em;" align="left" src="../images/deploy_prtr.png" width="160" height="160"/>
 <td>
   <p style="margin-left:10em;"> <a href="https://openaccess.thecvf.com/content/WACV2024W/Pretrain/papers/Lekkala_Evaluating_Pretrained_Models_for_Deployable_Lifelong_Learning_WACVW_2024_paper.pdf" style="text-decoration:none"> Evaluating Pretrained models for Deployable Lifelong Learning <br> </a>
-  <strong>Kiran Lekkala*</strong>, Eshan Bhargava*, Laurent Itti <br> <em>In Submission to Conference on Lifelong Learning Agents (CoLLA) 2024; Also published at WACV 2024 Workshop on Pretraining; </em> <br> We implement our novel Scalable Lifelong Learning system that is capable of retaining knowledge from the previously learnt RL tasks.
+  <strong>Kiran Lekkala*</strong>, Eshan Bhargava*, Laurent Itti <br> <em>In Submission to Conference on Lifelong Learning Agents (CoLLA) 2024; Also published at WACV 2024 Workshop on Pretraining. </em> <br> We implement our novel Scalable Lifelong Learning system that is capable of retaining knowledge from the previously learnt RL tasks.
 We also create a novel benchmark for evaluating a Deployable Lifelong Learning system for Visual Reinforcement Learning (RL) that is pretrained on our curated dataset. </p>
 </td>

 <img style="margin-top:2em;" align="left" src="../images/3dnavsim.png" width="160" height="160"/>
 <td>
   <p style="margin-left:10em;"> <a href="https://sites.google.com/usc.edu/gsnav" style="text-decoration:none"> Real-world Visual Navigation in a Simulator using Scene Generation <br> </a> <strong>Kiran Lekkala</strong>, Henghui Bao, Laurent Itti <br> <em>Presented at Annenberg Symposium 2023.
 Awarded cash prize.
-In Submission to NeurIPS 2024 Dataset and Benchmarks Track </em> <br> We design a data-driven simulator for outdoor navigation that employs Gaussian Splatting for rendering, and uses a graph based engine to query appropriate splat file during simulation. </p>
+In Submission to NeurIPS 2024 Dataset and Benchmarks Track. </em> <br> We design a data-driven simulator for outdoor navigation that employs Gaussian Splatting for rendering, and uses a graph based engine to query appropriate splat file during simulation. </p>
 </td>

 <img style="margin-top:2em;" align="left" src="../images/uscilab3d.png" width="160" height="160"/>
 <td>
-  <p style="margin-left:10em;"> <a href="https://sites.google.com/usc.edu/uscilab3d" style="text-decoration:none"> USCILab3D Dataset: A Large-scale, Long-term, Semantic, Outdoor 3D Dataset <br> </a> <strong>Kiran Lekkala</strong>, Henghui Bao, Laurent Itti <br> <em>In Submission to NeurIPS 2024 Dataset and Benchmarks Track </em> <br> We release a 3D dataset, consisting of images and pointclouds, that is collected over the span of an year on a large campus-scale environment.
+  <p style="margin-left:10em;"> <a href="https://sites.google.com/usc.edu/uscilab3d" style="text-decoration:none"> USCILab3D Dataset: A Large-scale, Long-term, Semantic, Outdoor 3D Dataset <br> </a> <strong>Kiran Lekkala</strong>, Henghui Bao, Laurent Itti <br> <em>In Submission to NeurIPS 2024 Dataset and Benchmarks Track. </em> <br> We release a 3D dataset, consisting of images and pointclouds, that is collected over the span of an year on a large campus-scale environment.
 We also propose a novel 3D point. </p>
 </td>